snis/k3s-certbot/README.md

 # K3s Certbot with Loopia DNS Challenge

 Automate SSL certificate management in K3s using Certbot with DNS-01 challenge via Loopia API.
-This project helps you automatically obtain and renew wildcard certificates for domains managed by Loopia.
+This project helps you automatically obtain and renew wildcard certificates for domains managed by Loopia, using the [certbot-dns-loopia](https://pypi.org/project/certbot-dns-loopia/) plugin by [runfalk](https://github.com/runfalk).

 ## Prerequisites